switchupcb/copygen/README.md

 where `Field` is replaced with the field it will receive _(i.e int)_, and `Type` is replaced with the type it will return _(i.e string)_.

+#### Options

+Function, Type, and Field custom options can be defined for template use.
+These are read into the respective [models](https://github.com/switchupcb/copygen/blob/main/cli/models) by [yaml](https://github.com/go-yaml/yaml).

+## Matcher

+Matching is specified in the `.yml` _(which functions as a schema in relation to other generators)_.
+All `from` type-fields are assigned to respective `to` types.
+The library assumes that it's used with other code generators: This complicates the use of tags which is why they aren't used.

 ### Automatch

 If `fields` isn't specified for a `from` type, Copygen will attempt to automatch type-fields by name.
 Automatch **supports field-depth** (where types are located within fields) **and recursive types** (where the same type is in another type). **You must specify the import path for types that use the automatcher.** Automatch loads types from Go modules _(in GOPATH)_.
 Ensure your modules are up to date by using `go get -u <insert/module/import/path>`.